IN THIS ARTICLE

 PIX4Dcatch is available in the English language.

-PIX4Dcatch is a free application for capturing the data.
-However, you will need a valid PIX4Dcloud or PIX4Dmapper license to upload the dataset to PIX4Dcloud or extract the raw images from the app.
+PIX4Dcatch is a free application for capturing data.
+However, you will need a valid PIX4Dcloud or PIX4Dmapper license to upload the dataset to PIX4Dcloud or process the project in PIX4Dmapper.

 Pix4D customers and trial holders: For technical questions, contact our support team.